|Facilities | Rating | Reviews|

 |Services type:||Single site located between junctions with access to both sides.|

 Formerly and romantically known as Gretna Green, this is the first services you'll pass as you head in to Scotland on the A74(M).

-Catering: Burger King, Harry Ramsden's, KFC, Starbucks, Costa Express, Krispy Kreme, West Cornwall Pasty Co.
-Shops: Canny Scot Shop, Waitrose, WHSmith Main Amenities: Ecotricity electric vehicle charging point, Showers, Tesla Supercharger, Welcome Break Gaming Motel: Days Inn Forecourt: BP, BP Connect, Wild Bean Café, AdBlue Containers, Free cash machine
+Catering: Burger King, Harry Ramsden's, KFC, Starbucks, Costa Express, Krispy Kreme, West Cornwall Pasty Co., Yorkshire Tea Shops: Canny Scot Shop, Waitrose, WHSmith Main Amenities: Ecotricity electric vehicle charging point, Showers, Tesla Supercharger, Welcome Break Gaming Motel: Days Inn Forecourt: BP, Shop, Costa Express, AdBlue Containers

 First two hours free for all vehicles, after which HGVs, caravans and coaches must pay £22, or £25 to include a £9 meal voucher.

 Prices can be paid in the shop, with instructions in each car park.
 They are strictly enforced by ParkingEye.

 The services include ungated access to the B7076, this and the road layout in the area means that the services are often treated as an unofficial junction.